Clover Health Investments Corp. (CLOV) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Clover Health Investments Corp.
-(CLOV) is $1.66, which is $0.81 above the current market price.
-The public float for CLOV is 346.34M, and currently, short sellers hold a 8.31% ratio of that floaft.
-The average trading volume of CLOV on March 28, 2023 was 7.02M shares.
+The average price suggested by analysts for CLOV is $1.66, which is $0.84 above the current market price.
+The public float for CLOV is 346.34M, and currently, shorts hold a 8.31% of that float.
+The average trading volume for CLOV on March 31, 2023 was 7.05M shares.

 CLOV’s Market Performance

-CLOV stock saw a decrease of -6.69% in the past week, with a monthly decline of -22.44% and a quarterly a decrease of -9.54%.
-The volatility ratio for the week is 5.84%, and the volatility levels for the last 30 days are 7.45% for Clover Health Investments Corp.
-(CLOV).
-The simple moving average for the last 20 days is -14.36% for CLOV stock, with a simple moving average of -51.86% for the last 200 days.
+CLOV’s stock has seen a -7.17% decrease for the week, with a -26.69% drop in the past month and a -5.50% fall in the past quarter.
+The volatility ratio for the week is 4.99%, and the volatility levels for the past 30 days are at 6.42% for Clover Health Investments Corp.
+The simple moving average for the last 20 days is -11.69% for CLOV stock, with a simple moving average of -52.41% for the last 200 days.

 Analysts’ Opinion of CLOV